DaniaMartiuk/dania2007.github.io/README.md

 # dania2007.github.io
-Online project that I can share with Internet's comunity.
+Online project that I can share with Internet's community.